Gorka Carrera: Career

 Born in Errenteria, Gipuzkoa, Basque Country, Carrera joined Real Sociedad's youth sides in 2022, from CD Vasconia de Donostia.
 He made his senior debut with the C-team on 8 January 2023, starting and scored the opener in a 4–2 Segunda Federación home loss to CD Izarra.

 In July 2023, Carrera joined Touring KE, another club he represented as a youth, on loan.
 Back to the Txuri-urdin in July 2024, he was initially assigned back at the C's, and first appeared with the reserves on 2 November, in a 1–0 Primera Federación home loss to CD Arenteiro.

 Carrera featured in both legs of the promotion play-off finals against Gimnàstic de Tarragona, and scored Sanses third in the 3–1 win at the Nou Estadi Costa Daurada in the first leg; it was only his second goal with the side during the season, as the club achieved promotion to Segunda División.

 Carrera made his professional debut on 17 August 2025, coming on as a second-half substitute for Arkaitz Mariezkurrena late into a 1–0 home win over Real Zaragoza.
 He scored his first professional goal twelve days later, netting the B's second in a 2–2 home draw against UD Almería, and netted a brace in a 3–0 home win over FC Andorra on 11 October.

+Carrera made his first team – and La Liga – debut on 30 November 2025, replacing Gonçalo Guedes late into a 3–2 home loss to Villarreal CF.